Non-Clinical Jobs & Recruitment

 Find locum, full-time and part-time roles that really make a difference in the healthcare sector with Your World Healthcare.
 Search for positions across the UK and find the perfect career to suit you.

-Your World Healthcare is currently recruiting a Part Time Medical Note Summariser (North London) based in Hampstead on a temporary basis.
+Your World Healthcare is currently recruiting a Head of Health, Safety and Fire based in Guildford on a temporary basis.

-Your World Healthcare is currently recruiting a Medical Receptionist, working Wednesday, Thursday and Friday 9am-5pm based in Waltham Cross on a temporary basis.
+Your World Healthcare is currently recruiting a LIMS Programme Director based in Norwich on a contract basis.

-Your World Healthcare is currently recruiting a Customer Service Advisor (Call Centre Inbound calls JW) based in Southend on Sea on a temporary basis.
+Your World Healthcare is currently recruiting a Senior IT Digital Project Manager based in Birmingham on a temporary basis.

-Your World Healthcare is currently recruiting a Communications Officer based in Belfast on a contract basis.
+Your World Healthcare is currently recruiting a Cook based in Herne Bay on a temporary basis.

-Your World Healthcare is currently recruiting a Interim Safeguarding Specialist Nurse based in Wakefield on a temporary basis.
+Your World Healthcare is currently recruiting a HR Business Partner based in Hull on a contract basis.